Provably-Correct Safety Protocol for Cooperative Platooning

-We consider a scenario with a platoon of two trucks parametrized by $p_0$ and $p_1$ (cf. Tab.~\ref{tab:vehicles-params}), where no consensus protocol is used.
-The platoon is slowly approaching a non-platoon vehicle, which performs a full brake from $t=30~s$ on.
+We consider a scenario with a platoon of two trucks parametrized by $p_0$ and $p_1$ (cf. Tab.~\ref{tab:vehicles-params}), where no consensus technique is used.
+The platoon is slowly approaching a non-platoon vehicle, which performs a full brake starting at $t=\SI{30}{\second}$.
 The results are shown in Fig.~\ref{fig:scenario1}.
-Vehicles $1$ and $2$ always keep the safe distance, and no collision occurs when vehicle $3$ fully brakes.
-The nominal CACC frequently fails to compute a safe input for vehicle $1$, so the fail-safe controller is engaged.
-The inputs computed by the latter are usually above $-1\frac{m}{s^2}$, underlying that the fail-safe controller prevents unnecessarily harsh interventions by the safety layer.
+Vehicles $1$ and $2$ always keep a safe distance, and no collision occurs when vehicle $3$ brakes fully.
+The nominal CACC frequently fails to compute a safe input for vehicle $1$, so the fallback controller is engaged.
+The inputs computed by the latter are usually above $\SI{-1}{\metre\per\square\second}$, confirming that the fallback controller prevents unnecessarily harsh safety interventions.